tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 #### Fats
 Fats are used for:
 - **Storing energy**: Organisms store large amounts of energy in the hydrocarbon chains of fats.
 Fats contain twice the amount of energy for the same weight as compared to Phospholipids.
-- **Insulation**: Fats provide insulation from heat or cold as well as protection to fi
+- **Insulation**: Fats provide insulation from heat or cold as well as protection to vitals in the body.

 There are two kinds of Fats
 1. [[#Unsaturated Fats]]